The Willmore flow of Hopf-tori in the $3$-sphere: Introduction

-for any differentiable family of $C^4$-immersions $f_t:\Sigma \longrightarrow M$, for $M=\rel^n$ or $M=\sphere^n$.
-As already pointed out in the author's article \cite{Jakob_Moebius_2016}, the ``umbilic free condition'' $|A^0_{f_t}|^2>0$ on $\Sigma$, implies $\chi(\Sigma)=0$ for the Euler-characteristic of the surface $\Sigma$, which forces the flow \eqref{Moebius.flow} to be only well-defined on families of sufficiently smooth umbilic-free tori, immersed into $\rel^n$ or $\sphere^n$.
-In \cite{Jakob_Moebius_2016}, the author has proved short-time existence and uniqueness of flow lines of this flow, starting to move in an immersion of some fixed smooth compact torus $\Sigma$ into $\rel^n$ or $\sphere^n$, for $n\geq 3$, without any umbilic points.
-The advantage of this flow is its ``conformal invariance property'', which means that any family $\{f_t\}_{t\in [0,T]}$ of $C^4$-immersions $f_t:\Sigma \longrightarrow \sphere^n$ without any umbilic points, i.e. with $\mid A^0_{f_t} \mid^2>0$ on $\Sigma$\, $\forall \, t\in[0,T]$, solves flow equation \eqref{Moebius.flow} on $\Sigma \times [0,T]$, if and only if its composition $\Phi(f_t)$ with an arbitrary applicable M\"obius-transformation $\Phi$ of $\sphere^n$ solves the same flow equation on $\Sigma \times [0,T]$ again.
-This property allows us to project flow lines of this flow with original target manifold $\rel^3$ into $\sphere^3$, which is a compact Lie-group, diffeomorphic to $\textnormal{SU}(2)$, the unit sphere within the division algebra $\quat$ of quaternions and which can be fibered by circles by means of the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$.
-It is actually these rather elementary algebraic and topological properties of the $3$-sphere, which we will exploit in this article, in order to achieve our results about the classical Willmore flow and about the Willmore functional, restricted to the class of Hopf-tori in $\sphere^3$.
-Unfortunately, flow lines of the conformally invariant Willmore flow \eqref{Moebius.flow} might in general develop singularities, even if they start moving in a smooth parametrization of a Hopf-torus.
-The author is going to address this apparently difficult problem in another article, which will rely on the terminology and preparatory results of Sections 2 and 3 of this article. \end{remark}
+for differentiable families of $C^4$-immersions $f_t:\Sigma \longrightarrow M$, with $M=\rel^n$ or $M=\sphere^n$.
+As already pointed out in the author's article \cite{Jakob_Moebius_2016}, the ``umbilic free condition'' $|A^0_{f_t}|^2>0$ on $\Sigma$, implies $\chi(\Sigma)=0$ for the Euler-characteristic of the surface $\Sigma$, which forces the flow (\ref{Moebius.flow}) to be only well-defined on families of sufficiently smooth umbilic-free tori, immersed into $\rel^n$ or $\sphere^n$.
+In \cite{Jakob_Moebius_2016}, the author has proved short-time existence and uniqueness of flow lines of this flow, starting to move in a umbilic-free immersion of some fixed smooth compact torus $\Sigma$ into $\rel^n$ or $\sphere^n$, for $n\geq 3$.
+The big advantage of this flow - compared to the classical Willmore flow - is its ``conformal invariance'', which means that any family $\{f_t\}_{t\in [0,T]}$ of $C^4$-immersions $f_t:\Sigma \longrightarrow \sphere^n$ without any umbilic points, i.e. with $\mid A^0_{f_t} \mid^2>0$ on $\Sigma$\, $\forall \, t\in[0,T]$, solves flow equation (\ref{Moebius.flow}) on $\Sigma \times [0,T]$, if and only if its composition $\Phi(f_t)$ with an arbitrary applicable M\"obius-transformation $\Phi$ of $\sphere^n$ solves the same flow equation on $\Sigma \times [0,T]$ again.
+This property allows us to project flow lines of this flow with original target manifold $\rel^3$ into $\sphere^3$, which is a compact Lie-group, diffeomorphic to $\textnormal{SU}(2)$, the unit sphere within the division algebra $\quat$ of quaternions and which can be fibered by great circles by means of the Hopf-fibration $\pi:\sphere^3 \longrightarrow \sphere^2$.
+These rather elementary algebraic and topological properties of the $3$-sphere finally turned out to be very useful, in order to investigate the \underline{classical Willmore flow in the $3$-sphere}, and the method of this article can actually be interpreted as a straight-forward continuation of Pinkall's paper \cite{Pinkall} about concrete conformal embeddings of flat tori into $\sphere^3$ and about Hopf-tori which are ``Willmore'' but not ``minimal'' in $\sphere^3$.
+Unfortunately, flow lines of the \underline{conformally invariant Willmore flow} (\ref{Moebius.flow}) might in general develop singularities, even if they start moving in smooth parametrizations of Hopf-tori with Willmore energies below $8\pi$.
+The author has already started to address this apparently difficult problem in his preprint \cite{Ruben.MIWF.V}, which relies on the preparatory results of Sections \ref{main.results} and \ref{The.link} in this article. \end{remark}